 Aircraft mechanics make sure that the aircraft is ready to fly by inspecting the aircraft's engine, instruments and aircraft body and fixing issues while the plane is on the ground.
 Many mechanics focus on a specific part of the aircraft, such as on the turbine engines and related systems.
 Aircraft mechanics are FAA licensed and may complete an education program from an aviation maintenance school.

-As of May 2018, aircraft mechanics and service technicians brought in a median income of $62,920 annually, according to the BLS.
-Employment is expected to increase by three percent between 2018 and 2028, with growth being tempered somewhat due to airlines outsourcing more maintenance work to other countries.
+As of May 2020, aircraft mechanics and service technicians brought in a median income of $66,440 annually, according to the BLS.
+Employment is expected to increase by five percent between 2019 and 2029, with growth being tempered somewhat due to airlines outsourcing more maintenance work to other countries.

 Like pilots, airline mechanics need to be FAA licensed to work with passenger-carrying planes.
 Licensure involves completion of several months of technical training.
 Aviation maintenance programs at technical schools typically are 2-year degree programs focused on a specific area of airplane maintenance, such as power plants and airframes.